A couple of months ago Akash Trivedi was selected to take part in a two-week expedition as an analogue astronaut to the...

 Norman Hargreaves-Mawdsley Scholarship

-The Norman Hargreaves-Mawdsley Scholarship is open to new Humanities graduate students, specialising in Spanish or Latin American Studies (preferably history).
+The Norman Hargreaves-Mawdsley Scholarship is open to new Humanities graduate students, specialising in Spanish, Latin American or European History.

-The scholarship covers Tuition fees, College fees and a stipend at the UK Research Council rate.
-It is a joint scholarship with the Arts and Humanities Research Council (AHRC).
+The scholarship covers course fees, college fees and a stipend at the UK Research Council rate.

 Eligible degree subjects